Kunhao-Liu/ViewExtrapolator/multiview/README.md

 The refined 3DGS checkpoint will be saved at `<result_directory>/ckpts/refine_ckpt_9999.pt` and the video rendered by the refined 3DGS will be saved at `<result_directory>/to_refine/refined_gs_render.mp4`.

+## 4 Acknowledgements
-> Acknowledgement: Our interactive viewer is based on [Viser](https://github.com/nerfstudio-project/viser).
+Our interactive viewer is based on [Viser](https://github.com/nerfstudio-project/viser) and [nerfview](https://github.com/hangg7/nerfview).
+We thank the authors for their great work and open-sourcing the code.